How to Forgive Those that Hurt Your Family Members

 Forgiving those that hurt my children?
 Yep, what was meant for harm, Yah has turned to good.

 We’ve learned to develop boundaries in a biblical sense.
-We are more confident, and less enslaved to the fear about what people think about us.
+We are more confident, and less enslaved to the fear of what people think about us.

-We have seen the insidious results of gossip.
-We know to never say to a third party what we do not plan to say to the person themselves.
+We have seen the insidious results of gossip and know to never say to a third party what we do not plan to say to the person themselves.

 And we have seen the Glorious works of Yah in our hearts as He has healed each one of us.